Ch (digraph): Other languages

 Ch was used in the Massachusett orthography developed by John Eliot to represent a sound similar to //tʃ// and in the modern orthography in use by some Wampanoag tribes for the same sound.
 In both systems, the digraph ch is considered a single letter.

 In the Ossetic Latin alphabet, ch was used to write the sound [].

 In Palauan, ch represents a glottal stop /[ʔ]/.

 Ch represents [] in Uyghur Latin script.

 Ch represents in the Uzbek alphabet.
 It is considered a separate letter, and is the 28th letter of the alphabet.

 In Vietnamese, ch represents the voiceless palatal plosive /[c]/ in the initial position.
 In the final position, the pronunciation is /[jk̟̚]/.

 In Xhosa and Zulu, ch represents the voiceless aspirated velar dental click /[kǀʰ]/.

 In Obolo, ch represents a [].
 It is considered a single letter since 'c' and 'h' do not exist independently in the Obolo alphabet.

 Use in romanization

-In Mandarin Chinese ch is used in Pinyin to represent an aspirated voiceless retroflex affricate //tʂʰ//.
+In Standard Mandarin, ch is used in pinyin to represent the aspirated voiceless retroflex affricate //tʂʰ//.

 In Japanese, ch is used in Hepburn to represent the chi sound (ち).

 In Korean, ch is used in Revised Romanization of Korean to represent ㅊ (chieut).

 In Marathi, an Indian language, ch is used to represent voiceless alveo-palatal affricate /tɕ/ and voiceless denti-alveolar affricate /ts/ in romanization from the Devanagari script.